gec/reef/http-bridge/jQuery/service-client/README.markdown

 });
 ```

-The Deferred object nearly exactly matches the Promise class we have in the java client except that it lacks the "await"
+The Deferred object nearly matches the Promise class we have in the java client except that it lacks the "await"
 method.
-This is expected because of the effectively single threaded nature of browser javascript runtimes, all work based
+This is expected because of the single threaded nature of browser javascript runtimes.
+All work based
 on ajax calls needs to be defined using callbacks (closures).
-Using promises makes writing callback heavy code easier
+Using promises makes writing callback code easier
-because we can making of a request and the handling of the data into separate sections, something that is hard to do
-using naive callbacks.
+because we can separate the request and the handling of the data.
+This is harder to do using naive callbacks.

 ### Error Handling

 We can also attach a failure handler to be notified if the request fails.
 For each of these handlers we can attach more
-than one callback, they will all be called in the order they were added.
+than one callback, they will all be called in the order added.

 ```javascript
 var promise = client.getPoints();